flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_launchplan.rst

 	 version: v3
 	 workflow: core.advanced.run_merge_sort.merge_sort

-Check the create execution section on how to launch one using the generated file.
+Check the :ref:`create execution section<flytectl_create_execution>` on how to launch one using the generated file.
 Usage